-

 The following general requirements must be met:

-- A copy of the agreement/contract must be submitted to DOR, signed by the transferor and transferee, stating one or more allowable service/duty is being transferred with the signature date on or after the November 13, 2024 Administrative Rule notice date for Innovation Grants
+- A copy of the contract/agreement must be submitted to DOR, signed by the transferor and transferee, stating one or more allowable service/duty is being transferred with the signature date on or after the November 13, 2024 Administrative Rule notice date for Innovation Grants

 - Transferor must have provided the service/duty being transferred for the calendar year prior to the transfer

-The agreement/contract must include:
+The contract/agreement must include:

 - List of the service/duty to transfer